 First things first, yes, solar power works just very well in our area of Washington State.
 Here on the north Olympic and Kitsap Peninsulas we average approximately 3.5 hours of full sun per day.
 That is about 70% of the sun resources of southern California.
 However, unlike southern California most of our sunshine arrives between March and September when our electricity needs are low, especially for homes designed to not require air conditioning.
 If your system is tied to the grid, you can sell that electricity back to the Californians during their peak energy usage.
 For another comparison, western Washington on average receives more yearly sunshine than does Germany on average.
 This is significant because Germany leads the world in the number of installed solar modules with about 50% of the world’s deployed solar modules.
 If Germany can effectively utilize solar power so can western Washington.
 And if we can do it, so can the rest of the United States since most of the U.S. receives even more annual sunshine than we do.
 The bottom line is solar power is the most practical way to make renewable energy for a home or business.
 The following questions and answers will help explain why this is true.

+Our state’s Net Metering law was originally passed in 1998.
 All utilities in Washington State are required to allow their customers to install solar photovoltaic (or PV for short) renewable energy systems and provide “net metering” to their customers.
 Net metering allows you to use the solar electricity your system is generating and to sell any surplus to the electrical utility at the same retail rate they charge you for their electricity.
 Net metering regulations have dramatically improved the average person’s ability to create and use their own solar power.
 Here in the northwest our peak energy usage is typically during the wintertime when the days are shortest, while our peak sunny days and highest solar production occur in the summertime.
 With net metering, it doesn’t matter.
-Net metering allows us to earn credits on our monthly utility bills in the summertime with our grid tied solar PV system and use those credits in the fall as the days get shorter and our energy needs start rising again.
-During the winter when your solar PV array isn’t producing as much power as your home or business requires, the grid acts as your virtual “battery” providing steady, reliable power.
-With net metering you also save the expense and maintenance headaches that go along with batteries.
-Batteries add approximately $10k – $20k to the cost of the system and must be replaced periodically.
-We generally discourage the use of batteries.
+Net metering allows us to earn credits on our monthly utility bills in the summertime with our grid tied solar PV system and use those credits in the fall and winter as the days get shorter and our energy needs start rising again.
+During the winter when your solar PV array isn’t producing as much power as your home or business requires, the grid provides steady, reliable power.

 We can formally determine the potential of your home or business for solar power through a site evaluation of your home or business (see #20 below).
 We are also happy to speak to you over the phone at no charge and look at aerial photos of your home using Google Maps or photos that you send us showing your home and your roof.
 But we’ll give you some basic facts now so that you can get a feel for your site’s solar potential.
 First, sunshine is your fuel so you need a sunny roof for a roof mounted PV system or a sunny area on your property for a ground mounted array.
 Solar panels don’t work in the shade.
 So what do we mean by “sunny?”
 During a solar site evaluation we will accurately measure your site’s annual solar resource with the click of a button on our solar SunEye.